ErpNetDocs/tech/modules/projects/agile/cases/comments-and-developments.md

 Users are free to edit or replace the template content before saving the Case.

-*For setup details, see [Case Categories –> Advanced Settings –> Description Template](../configuration-and-structure/main-setup/case-categories.md#description-template)*
+*For setup details, see [Case Categories –> Advanced settings –> Description Template](../configuration-and-structure/main-setup/case-categories.md#description-template)*

 ![Template](pictures/case-template.png)